 There’s a short answer and a long answer.
 The short answer: typically you’ll close 30-45 days after the seller accepts your offer.

-The long answer: it’s incredibly varied and dependent on several factors.
+The long answer: this timeline isn’t set in stone.
+It’s dependent on several factors.
 Once the seller accepts your offer, there are many variables at play.

 The Home Inspection